 'Lincoln Reis?
 He's not even Preternaturally Aware,' Allen shot back defensively

-"Is he saying Lincoln Reis is connected to that thing?"
+"Is Lincoln Reis is connected to that thing?"

 'Even if I knew, I wouldn't tell you,' Tonel replied.